[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 • “Empty” is the simplest mapping that produces no characters when the key is pressed.
 Layouts usually have no “empty” mappings for “base” and SHIFT modifier combinations, but they are common for less frequently used combinations like CTRL and ALTGR, which usually affect only a limited subset of editable keys.

 • “Normal” mapping produces a single character.
 The dialog allows you to define it by entering a Unicode code point as four hexadecimal digits.
-This is not the most comfortable way to specify a character, and you will probably prefer to define “normal” mappings using drag-drop from the Unicode palette.

 • “Ligature” is a sequence of characters generated when a key with ligature mapping is pressed.
 Clicking the small “…” button that appears if “Ligature” is selected opens up the special Ligature editor dialog where this sequence can be defined.